 A Mindful Meander

-This could be round your garden, through the park, or just along a pleasant nearby street, during your permitted daily outdoor exercise.
+This could be round your garden, through the park, or just along a pleasant nearby street.
 Stop, get them to close their eyes and tell you what they can hear and feel.
 Could be a bird, could be a delivery truck, could be someone working.
 The trick is to listen harder than you normally would.
 It’s amazing what you’ll notice.
 For a toddler, you might just use a minute of a familiar walk to try to spot something that’s never caught your attention before.

 Get Mindfully Messy

 Most kids love making slime or play dough - and there are loads of great recipes online.
 But, instead of impatiently wondering when you can put it away again (or how you’ll ever get the table clean) why not roll your sleeves up and dig in too?
 Really squish that goo between your fingers.
 Describe to each other the textures you’re experiencing.
 How does it smell, sound and look?
 How does playing with it make you feel?
 Silly?
 Yucky?
 Powerful?
 Excited?